brechtbilliet/brechtbilliet.github.io/_posts/2022-09-067-breaking-out-of-the-comfort-zone.md

 I still had a decent income, worked for an awesome client called [Rosa](https://rosa.be) which is shaping the future of healthcare.
 In the beginning I worked 4/5th of my time for Rosa and 1/5th I was doing remote audits, code-reviews, technical interviews etc.
 After 2 years of working for rosa I was so comfortable I worked full-time for them.
 95% of my time I worked remotely in my office.
-I didn't do code-reviews anymore and I was basicaly a developer like everyone else in the company.
+I didn't do code-reviews anymore and I was basically a developer like everyone else in the company.
 Before I was always the coach, the architect, the tech lead, whatever...
 I didn't mind the title, but I could have been replaced by any senior developer.
 I didn't provide the value I wanted to.
 I was stuck in my comfort zone...
 I didn't had to worry about finding business anymore and I was programming comfortably in my chair, drinking quality coffee in my warm and cozy office.